Lyle24/zhibingeng/index.md

 I am a fifth-year Ph.D. student at the University of Chinese Academic of Sciences, under the supervision of Prof. Binyong Sun.
-My Chinese name is : 耿智斌.
+My name in Chinese : 耿智斌.
 **Address** : Academy of Mathematics and Systems Science, CAS, No. 55, Zhongguancun East Road, Haidian District, Beijing, China.
 **Email** : gengzhibin@amss.ac.cn
 Here is my [<u>CV</u>](./Curriculum_V)